-The proposal has been subject to extensive review and consultation resulting in the plans being improved and amended to address concerns; revising the design, layout and improving landscaping, which has improved the relationship of the development in respect to the surrounding area and neighbouring residential properties.
+The proposal has been the subject of a high level of public interest with 550 representations received in respect to the planning application, comprising 456 objections, 3 neutral and 1 in support.
+Additionally, the proposal has been subject to extensive review and consultation.
+The plans have been improved and amended to address concerns; revising the design, layout and improving landscaping, which has improved the relationship of the development in respect to the surrounding area and neighbouring residential properties.
 The application is supported by an Infrastructure Delivery Statement (IDS) together with specialist reports in respect to the key issues, including landscape impact, ecology, highways and drainage.
 Full extended publicity has been undertaken on the initial and amended plans including consultation, notification of neighbours, site notices and advert in the press.